pocomane/brewed-in-the-apocalypse/Readme.md

 It would be nice to add some other playbooks to show how much a world may be customized; some ideas: Small Fantasy, Horses and Guns, Space Frontier.

-TODO : tasty -> remove reference to the ONE GOLDEN RULE, or add it to the text

 # Scratchpad